enasequence/read_docs/submit/assembly.rst

 Before submitting your assembly, consider the highest level of assembly which has been attained.
 This will have implications for how you prepare your submission, as well as the accessions you receive at the end.

-ENA recognises three assembly levels:
+ENA recognises three assembly levels which describe the highest level of sequence within the assembly.
+An assembly may contain a mixture of the three sequence types:

 - **Contig:** the highest level of assembly is contigs
 - **Scaffold:** the highest level of assembly consists of gapped contigs (scaffolds)